microbus-io/fabric/docs/structure/httpx.md

 `ParseRequestData` parses the body and query arguments of an incoming request and populates a data object that represents its input arguments.
 This type of parsing is used in the generated code of the microservice to process functional requests.

-The `frag` package implements means to break large HTTP requests and responses into fragments that can then be reassembled.
-Fragmentation is required because NATS sets a limit (1MB by default) to the size for messages that can be transferred on the bus.

 `FragRequest` and its counterpart `DefragRequest` break and reassemble (respectively) large `http.Request`s. `FragResponse` and its counterpart `DefragResponse` break and reassemble (respectively) large `http.Response`s.
 Fragmentation is required because NATS sets a limit (1MB by default) to the size for messages that can travel on the bus.
-During fragmentation, fragments are added the control header `Microbus-Fragment` that specifies the index of the fragment out of the total number of fragments.
-This information is later used to reassemble the fragments on the destination.
+During fragmentation, a control header `Microbus-Fragment` that specifies the index of the fragment out of the total number of fragments is added to the fragments.
+This information is later used to reassemble the fragments on the other end.

 Here's an example of an HTTP request that was fragmented into 3 fragments of up to 128 bytes each.
 The client starts by sending the first fragment.
 Notice the header `Microbus-Fragment: 1/3` indicating this is the first of three fragments.